 Serve immediately with a sprinkle of pecorino and a drizzle of your best extra virgin olive oil.

-PS. the stringozzi in the photo are hand cut and hand rolled, so they look thicker than those in the original recipe.
+PS. the stringozzi in the photo are hand cut and hand rolled, so they look thicker than those in the original recipe (see video).
 The whole chili pepper is for decoration, normally I dice it really small and stir into the pasta as explained above.

 As you might have noticed, I only combine all elements, tomato sauce, guanciale, chili, cheese, at the very end, to keep the distinctive flavor of the ingredients.